juniorsundarCasual/TGT/vault/volume-1.chapter-013.md

 Guy smiled wryly at that realisation.
 But then he proposed, 'Is it possible to turn the RoK into something like a time-dilution chamber.
 So that time moves much faster in here, than outside?’

 Mast shook his head and replied, (I cannot mess with the flow of time.
 It is one of the laws that supersedes everything else.
-If I was to turn this into a time-dilution chamber, then my brother would no immediately.)
+If I was to turn this into a time-dilution chamber, then my brother would know immediately.)

 Guy collapsed into a squat and hugged his knees, 'What then?
 I can't afford to waste any more time.'